 The Trust Board is responsible for ensuring that effective systems are in place for the management of claims.
-The Trust Board seeks assurance regarding the Trust's response to claims, through the Chief Executive and the Executive Director of Quality, Governance and Performance Assurance.
+The Trust Board seeks assurance regarding the Trust's response to claims, through the Director of Corporate Services / Company Secretary and Deputy Chief Executive.